frequently asked questions from consumers

 Yes, CCF is a self-funding, independent, non-profit organisation.
-CCF is not owned or controlled by any of the companies whose products appear on the CCF List.
+CCF is not owned or controlled by any company on the CCF List.
 CCF does not have any financial interest in any accredited cruelty-free company.

 How is CCF funded?

-CCF is funded by supporters’ fees, licensee fees, merchandise sales, donations and various fundraising activities and events.
+CCF is funded by subscriptions, license fees, merchandise sales, donations and various fundraising activities and events.

 How does CCF know the products on the CCF List are cruelty-free?

 All companies on the CCF List are surveyed via a detailed questionnaire.
 The company must supply CCF with information and legally binding guarantees.
-View CCF’s criteria.
+View CCF’s criteria for accreditation.

 Why do some companies test on animals?
 Is it necessary?